 Along with the energy to perform their duties 24/7, they need to be hardworking enough to direct their energy to accomplish what you need.
 Not all dogs are willing to do the intense work required of service animals.
 Some have too much energy and get distracted from work too easily, while others are just unwilling to do the training or work every day.
 For this reason, a balance of these characteristics is necessary.

 Many dogs are loving and bond well with their handlers.
 However, some dogs are more individualistic and do not bond as well with humans.
 Your dog must be able to form a strong relationship with you so as to protect and help you.
 Some breeds are more social and better at bonding, while others are more individual and may not bond well.
 Choose a breed that has a reputation for strong connections.

 Many different breeds love to please their owners.
 As a disabled handler, you want a service dog that loves to please you.
 This character trait makes them easy to train and helps them to continue serving you faithfully for years.

-Because service dogs are allowed to enter many public spaces and businesses, you want a dog that won’t leave a mess behind.
+Because service dogs are allowed to enter many public spaces and businesses, you want a dog that won’t interfere with the health of others.
 They’ll also be in your home and near you often, so it’s for your own benefit as well.
-A hypoallergenic dog is great for public spaces where allergies may be fear.
+A hypoallergenic dog is great for public spaces where the allergies of others may be a concern.

 Dogs that shed excessively, drool, or have other unhygienic qualities don’t make great service dogs in all cases.
 This isn’t always a deal-breaker if the dog has all the other qualities of a good service dog, but it’s an important part of the package.